ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 The requirements for these types of UUIDs are as follows:

-* The UUIDs generated at different times from the same name in the same namespace MUST be equal.
+* UUIDs generated at different times from the same name in the same namespace MUST be equal.

-* The UUIDs generated from two different names in the same namespace should be different (with very high probability).
+* UUIDs generated from two different names in the same namespace should be different (with very high probability).

-* The UUIDs generated from the same name in two different namespaces should be different (with very high probability).
+* UUIDs generated from the same name in two different namespaces should be different (with very high probability).

 * If two UUIDs that were generated from names are equal, then they